 Teaching is a passion for me.
-As an adjunct instructor at NYU and in-demand guest clinician, teaching is a cornerstone of my commitment to being a well-rounded and continually improving musician.
-I’m eager to educate and pass on what I have learned.
+As an in-demand guest clinician and adjunct professor at Bard Conservatory, teaching is a cornerstone of my commitment to being a well-rounded and continually improving musician.
+I founded the “Deliberate Practice Bootcamp” as a seminar open to all instrumentalists designed not just to improve practice process and audition preparation, but also to realign concepts of “talent,” career planning, and musician identity.
+I then continue with timpanists-only for the “Northland Timpani Summit,” a multi-day exploration of foundational timpani skills.
+Bottom line: I’m eager to educate and pass on what I have learned.

 “What I’ve learned” has been unique given my unorthodox path to the MET Orchestra.
 I was appointed principal timpanist in 2013; prior to that, I worked for 10 years as a senior scientist at a nanotechnology company in Chicago.
 I double-majored in physics and music as an undergraduate, and earned a master’s degree in electrical engineering.
 I did not attend a conservatory, nor do I hold a graduate degree in music.
 But for me, that’s actually been an asset — I feel that I’ve gained unique insight into the mutually-reinforcing realms of science and music, particularly in terms of how to engineer an audition process and what it really means to practice.